Panruti

+Panruti is a town, municipality and taluk headquarters of Cuddalore district, Tamil Nadu, India, between Cuddalore and Neyveli.

-Geography
+Geography and climate

 Panruti is located at 11.77°N 79.55°E. Panruti is located on the main line of high ways.
-National highway NH-36 passes through this town, connects Vikravandi and Manamadurai.
-State Highway SH-68 connects Cuddalore - Sankarapuram passes through Panruti.
+National highway NH-36 passes through this town, connects Vikravandi and Mannargudi.
+State Highway SH-68 which connects Cuddalore - Sankarapuram passes through Panruti.
 The town lies in mainway of Chennai and Kumbakonam.
 The town is well-connected with major cities in Tamilnadu.It has an average elevation of 32 metres (104 feet).
-The Kedilam River flows through the town and Thenpennai river is nearby.
+The Gadilam River flows through the town and Thenpennai River is nearby.

+Panruti has a hot and humid climate throughout the year, with high temperatures and high levels of humidity.
+The monsoon season brings heavy rainfall to the region, while the winter season is relatively drier and more comfortable.

+The climate can be divided into three main seasons: summer, monsoon, and winter.

+Summer: The summer season in Panruti lasts from March to May.
+During this time, the temperatures can reach as high as 40 °C (104 °F) during the day and rarely fall below 25 °C (77 °F) at night.
+The humidity is also high, making the weather feel hot and sticky.